 - Grilled cheese and tomato on a slice of bread or pitta makes a good snack.

 - Serve sliced vegetables with sandwiches.

 - If your toddler refuses to eat vegetables, try pureeing vegetable soup very smoothly and adding some cool, boiled water or milk.
 Give it as a drink from a cup.

 - Try introducing some recipes that use a combination of fruit and vegetables such as Chicken-peach Casserole (see page 105) and Fruity Lamb Tagine (see page 102).

 - Look for recipes that use hidden vegetables.

 for details on how to access our data base of 2,000 frequently asked

 questions, over 30 case studies and hundreds of features on parenting

 from Gina and other parenting experts.

-Gina offers a personal telephone consultation service to parents of young babies and toddlers who are struggling with feeding and sleeping problems.
-If you're struggling, get in touch.
+Gina offers a personal telephone consultation service to parents of young babies and toddlers who are struggling with feeding, sleeping and behavioural problems.
 Over the last twenty years Gina has helped over 10,000 parents resolve serious sleeping and feeding issues.